THEKEY Trading Up 1.3% Over Last 7 Days (TKY)

-THEKEY (TKY) traded down 0.5% against the dollar during the one day period ending at 15:00 PM ET on September 7th.
-Over the last week, THEKEY has traded up 1.3% against the dollar.
-THEKEY has a total market cap of $707,069.88 and approximately $185,937.00 worth of THEKEY was traded on exchanges in the last 24 hours.
-One THEKEY coin can currently be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
+THEKEY (TKY) traded 0.5% lower against the dollar during the 24-hour period ending at 13:00 PM Eastern on September 8th.
+Over the last week, THEKEY has traded 1.3% higher against the dollar.
+One THEKEY coin can now be bought for about $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+THEKEY has a market capitalization of $707,069.88 and approximately $185,937.00 worth of THEKEY was traded on exchanges in the last day.

 - CyborgShiba (CBS) traded 2% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.